Fill out account opening forms

 How to Choose the Right Form

-The PSA Form/K/II/052025 - Formulir Pembukaan Rekening / Account Opening Form is a comprehensive 17-page document.
-To complete it efficiently, gather:
+For customers of Indonesian financial services providers, the PSA Form/K/II/052025 - Formulir Pembukaan Rekening / Account Opening Form is the right choice.
+This 17-page form handles:

-- Your NPWP (Indonesian tax ID number)
+- NPWP (Indonesian tax identification) collection

 Form Comparison